kasparsiricenko/ps-deals/README.md

 # PS Deals

-This is an updated version of my PS4 Deals client app which didn't have backend and required use of getting JSON file and open it.
+This is an updated version of my PS4 Deals client app which didn't have backend and it only had support of JSON files.
+Which is not convienient.
 This version has backend and requests it from PS Store and shows the results.

 ## Reasoning